I was also blown away by Vixy's Firefly song Apprentice, a song about Inara that is just exquisite.

 Technical Details

-If you're technically inclined, and you want to know more about this problem, I'm going to use this page to detail the information I'm gathering on this bug.
-Hopefully this will be useful to someone, hopefully even Adobe themselves.
-I have submitted this bug to Adobe via their bug reporting system.
+If you're technically inclined, and you want to know more about this problem, here are the details I know about this bug.
+This was submitted to Adobe via their bug reporting system.
 If you've got information about this that you'd like to share, please respond to my Livejournal thread about it with any information and insights you care to offer.

 I spent days trying different Flash Player applets out.
 They all exhibited the same or similar symptoms.
 So it's not the applets, these are all Flash applets that have been around for a long time, they have all been tested and used on many different popular web sites, and they all work the same way.
 They all pretty much do the same thing and call the same functions within Flash.